Average Weather in Santa Fe New Mexico, United States

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Santa Fe experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 6.8 months, from April 17 to November 11, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around August 1, with an average total accumulation of 1.9 inches.